 Coastal zones play a significant role in the global carbon cycle as they sustain, despite large uncertainties, up to 30% of the global oceanic primary production (Gattuso et al., 1998).
-Previous research suggested the importance of taking into account the diversity and variability of near-shore ecosystems, which remain poorly known and under the influences of complex physical forcing (Borges et al., 2005; Bauer et al., 2013; Wimart-Rousseau et al., 2020) that strongly shapes phytoplankton communities (Morel & André, 1991; Antoine et al., 1995; Bosc et al., 2004; Armbrecht et al., 2014), themselves responsible for near the half of the world primary production (Field et al., 1998).
+Previous research suggested the importance of taking into account the diversity and variability of near-shore ecosystems, which remain poorly known and under the influences of complex physical forcing (Borges et al., 2005; Bauer et al., 2013; Wimart-Rousseau et al., 2020) that strongly shapes phytoplankton communities (Morel & André, 1991; Antoine et al., 1995; Bosc et al., 2004; Armbrecht et al., 2014).
 Furthermore, there is evidence of the fast response capacities of phytoplankton after environmental changes, notably considering the prominence of meso and submesoscale processes in the ocean (Lévy et al., 2012).
-This is especially true for the pico-nanophytoplankton cells that present adaptive growth rates and ancing their competitive strategies (Lomas et al., 2009).
-The pico-nanophytoplankton size class is composed of polyphyletic unicellular photosynthetic microorganisms 📖 t dominate primary production in oligotrophic basins (Li, 1995; Grob et al., 2007) and are numerically dominant in less oligotrophic conditions outside of the main spring and autumn bloom periods (Bolaños et al., 2020).
+This is especially true for the pico-nanophytoplankton cells that present adaptive growth rates enhancing their competitive strategies (Lomas et al., 2009).
+The pico-nanophytoplankton size class is composed of polyphyletic unicellular photosynthetic microorganisms that dominate primary production in oligotrophic basins (Li, 1995; Grob et al., 2007) and are dominant in less oligotrophic conditions outside of the main spring and autumn bloom periods (Bolaños et al., 2020).
 They contribute substantially to the export of organic carbon into the deep layers mainly by aggregation or via grazing and subsequent sinking of organic materials (Richardson & Jackson, 2007; Lomas & Moran, 2011).

-assess the typical speed and frequency of community shifts that inform the capacitized pico-nanophytoplankton adaptation to abrupt changes in their environment, long-term and high-frequency sampling strategies allowing the separation of phytoplankton cells into functionally meaningful size classes are required.
+To assess the typical speed and frequency of community shifts that inform the capacity of pico-nanophytoplankton adaptation to abrupt changes in their environment, long-term and high-frequency sampling strategies allowing the separation of phytoplankton cells into functionally meaningful size classes are required.
 Martin-Platero et al. (2018) relied on a time series composed of daily samples for 93 days to show that physical forcing strongly shapes phytoplankton communities and that the observed patterns were highly dependent on the sampling frequency.
-Similarly, Martiny et al. (2016) have demonstrated some significant correlations of cyanobacteria, pico and nanoeukaryotes abundances with temperature as well as nutrients using weekly samples over three years.
+Similarly, Martiny et al. (2016) have demonstrated positive significant correlations of cyanobacteria, pico and nanoeukaryotes abundances with temperature as well as nutrients using weekly samples over three years.
 Hunter-Cevera et al. (2020) used a 16-year long time series at an hourly frequency to highlight the seasonal cycles of Synechococcus abundances and proposed an explanation for Synechococcus blooms relying on growth rates variations.
 Wilkerson et al. (2006) demonstrated that wind-induced upwelling events followed by relaxation periods trigger optimal growth conditions for phytoplankton cells, depleting the upwelled nutrients and fostering a community of large phytoplanktonic cells (e.g. large diatoms), in line with Rossi et al. (2013).
-In more-oligotrophic coastal areas, the responses of phytoplanktonic communities to shortlived enrichment events are more puzzling (Armbrecht et al., 2014) and suggest these favor rather the small-sized phytoplanktonic cells.
+In more oligotrophic coastal areas, the responses of phytoplanktonic communities to shortlived enrichment events are more puzzling (Armbrecht et al., 2014) and suggest the prominence of small-sized phytoplanktonic cells.
 Thyssen et al. (2008) and Dugenne et al. (2014) have indeed shown important responses of pico-nanophytoplankton groups after strong north-westerlies events in the Bay of Marseille.
 Apart from atmospheric or riverine inputs and other classes of submesoscale frontal dynamics, sporadic wind-driven upwelling events are one major source of nutrients in the surface layers of various oligotrophic coastal areas (Millot, 1979; Bakun & Agostini, 2001; Palma & Matano, 2009; Rossi et al., 2014).
-While their hydrographic impacts, temperature cooling and nutrient enrichment of surface waters, are relatively well documented, little information exists on how they influence phytoplankton communities hourly scales and functional group resolution. \blacksquare e Bay of Marseille constitutes a natural laboratory to study the biological impacts of such events since they are common and frequent during stratified summer periods (~three events/month in stratified period according to Odic et al. (2022)).
+While their hydrographic impacts, temperature cooling and nutrient enrichment of surface waters, are relatively well documented, little information exists on how they influence phytoplankton communities.
+The Bay of Marseille constitutes a natural laboratory to study the biological impacts of such events since they are common during stratified summer periods (Odic et al., 2022).